gavinmcnair/Y5-210MU-restarter/README.md

 I run mine on a Raspberry Pi which also has home assistant inside a backgrounded tmux session but it could be packaged properly.

 Please give it a try and give feedback.

+## Contributing

+Please raise and issue or a PR if you have improved this.

+## New features

+   * Reboot delay.
+On reboot stop timer for 3 iterations and print R to indicate rebooting.
+We dont want to reboot before the router comes online